Maximizing Hypertrophy: The Importance of Lifting Tempo

 Tips for Monitoring and Adjusting Lifting Tempo for Optimal Hypertrophy

-Monitoring lifting tempo effectively requires both awareness and discipline during workouts.
-One practical method is using a metronome or timer app that provides auditory cues for each phase of the lift.
-This can help individuals maintain consistent tempos throughout their sets without losing focus on form or technique.
+Monitoring lifting tempo effectively requires awareness and discipline during workouts.
+Practical methods include using a metronome or timer app to provide cues for each phase of the lift, which helps maintain consistent tempos without losing focus on technique.
+Recording results in a training journal or app can offer valuable insights into progress over time.

 What is lifting tempo?